Rhode Island Eviction Notice Templates (4)

 Step 5 – Attend Hearing

-At the hearing, a judge will hear the landlord and the tenant present their case and any accompanying evidence that supports the truth of their argument (expired notices, photographic evidence, bank statements, communication records, etc.).
-Both parties must appear in court at the appointed time to avoid a default ruling against them.
-The judge will consider the evidence before making their decision.
-If they decide in favor of the tenant, their lease will not be terminated and they can continue their tenancy.
-If the landlord prevails, a date will be set by which the tenant must move out.
+At the hearing, the judge will consider the evidence before issuing a verdict.
+If they decide in favor of the tenant, the lease will not be terminated and they can continue their tenancy.
+If the landlord prevails, the judge will issue a judgment for possession and a date will be set by which the tenant must move out.

 Step 6 – Writ of Restitution